 - Partner with agencies or other consultants - Whenever I used to chat with an agency owner, consultant, or freelancer, the topic of reciprocal referrals always comes up.
 It sounds great in theory—you refer clients to me and I refer clients to you.
 In practice, this never happens or I haven’t been satisfied with the quality of leads.

-- Hound people - best projects are when both sides are invested and project is solving a critical challenge for the company.
+- Hound people - The best projects happen when both sides are invested and the project is solving a critical challenge for the company.
 I follow up at most 3 times because emails get buried in inboxes, but after that I assume there’s no interest or no critical (“hair-on-fire”) problem they need solving.

 - Cold outreach - There’s a very low likelihood of finding the right person at the right time, which means this will take a lot of effort to find a good lead let alone a client.
 Also, sending cold emails reeks of desperation and puts you in a weak position if you ever get to negotiate terms of the consulting engagement.